/* Scenario metadata

 "Ten degrees."

 Connie reads them all.
 You call them back.
 Your scan stays on the SAM and the localizer and the glideslope, and the checklist runs in parallel without stealing your eyes.
-CRM just added a second pilot to the cockpit — an untrained one, but the right tool for this exact task.
+CRM just added a second pilot to the cockpit.
+Untrained, sure, but the right tool for this exact task.

 <<goto "Dec8">>You run the checklist from memory.
 Fuel selector both.
 Mixture rich.
 Seat belts secure.
 Flaps ten.
 You do it all while holding the scan.
 It works, but your attention flickers to the memory retrieval and back, and you catch the glideslope needle one dot high for a moment before you re-center.